moggieuk/Happy-Hare/doc/gcode_customization.md

 variable_final_eject: 0                # Default 0, enable during standalone tuning process to eject the filament after cut

 # The park position of the filament is relative to the nozzle and represents where the end of the filament is
 # after tip forming.
-The park position is important and used by Happy Hare to finish unloading the extruder.
+The park position is important and used by Happy Hare to finish unloading the extruder
-# If the filament is cut it is important to report back the position your cutter leaves the filament in the
+# and for how far to advance the filament on the subsequent load.
+If the filament is cut it is important
-# extruder relative to the nozzle.
+# to report back the position your cutter leaves the filament in the extruder relative to the nozzle.
+# The starting value for this should be the distance from the nozzle to the cutting blade.
+Note that
+# if you do a tip retraction before cutting, Happy Hare will measure and account for this on the
+# subsequent load.
 #
 # The value can be set dynamically in gcode with this construct:
 #   SET_GCODE_VARIABLE MACRO=_MMU_CUT_TIP VARIABLE=output_park_pos VALUE=-1